 If you wish to find a job and build a career in building design, consider working toward obtaining certification in the field.
 In the U.S. professional building designers are certified by the NCBDC through the AIBD.
 You can download the CPBD Candidate Handbook to learn about the process and apply it to take the online exam.
 After you have submitted your application, you move through the process as an "applicant" to a "candidate" and finally to become "certified."

 When you apply for certification, you will be asked for letters from professionals who can verify your experience.
-Once these are approved, you have 36 months (3 years) to pass all parts of the open book, online exam.
+Once these are approved, you have 36 months (three years) to pass all parts of the open book, online exam.
 You don't have to be perfect — in the past 70% has been a passing grade — but you may have to know a little about subject areas that are not directly related to building, like some architectural history and business administration.
 The exam questions will cover many phases of construction, design, and problem-solving.
 You will be permitted to refer to several approved reference books as you take the exam, but just like problem-solving on the job, you won't have time to search for answers — you have to know where to look.

-A word of caution: Before you give any money to AIBD, make sure you understand what is required of you before you begin taking the exams.
+Before you give any money to AIBD, make sure you understand what is required of you before you begin taking the exams.
 Testing organizations are always updating their questions and processes, so go into this endeavor with eyes wide open and with up-to-date information.
 Although the current examination process is online, it cannot be taken anytime you want — the candidate must pay for and schedule each test, which is timed and monitored by a real person via the camera and microphone on your computer.

 Like other certification-type examinations, the CPBD exams include questions that are multiple-choice multiple answers (MCMA) or multiple choice single answers (MCSA).
 Past exams have included True and False, Short Answer, and even sketching designs and problem-solving.
 Areas of examination may include: